-Lifestyles have changed drastically in South Africa over the past 25 to 50 years and the current generation may have to be more strategic than their parents about planning for their financial future.
+Lifestyles have changed drastically over the past 25 to 50 years and the current generation may have to be more strategic than their parents about planning for their financial future.
 A change in mindset may be required, and while not always easy to implement, it may be the difference between being financially independent during retirement and having to rely on others for support.

 Actively engage in your future

-According to the National Treasury, only 6% of South Africa’s population can retire comfortably.
+Unfortunately, not everyone can retire comfortably.
 A change in perspective may be needed: be proactive by saving for your future now.
 Otherwise, you may find yourself in a difficult reactive situation at retirement age.

 Many employees relinquish the responsibility of saving for retirement to their employer.
 An employer can contribute (and essentially ‘look after’) employees’ retirement savings by choosing an umbrella fund investment for the company.